-Interference with a staff member engaged in the performance of assigned duties and/or failure to comply with a reasonable request from a staff member is strictly prohibited.
+Interference with a staff member engaged in the performance of assigned duties and/or failure to comply with a reasonable request from a staff member is strictly prohibited and may result in further disciplinary action.

 COVID-19

 Students who are not feeling well and experiencing any symptoms of Covid-19 (running a fever, coughing, having trouble breathing, etc.) should contact College Health (initial contact should not be in person-620.450.2150) and then contact their instructors (not in person).